Miltonchan/miltonchan.github.io/content/authors/admin/_index.md

 # name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Kwan Chuen
-last_name: Chien
+last_name: Chan

 # Status emoji
 status:
-  icon: ☕️
+  icon: 🧑🏻‍💻

 # Is this the primary user of the site?
 superuser: true